Nicole Harper

 Drum sets are fascinating creatures, composed of various essential components that make them unique.
 Each part contributes to the total sound and playability.
 The primary components include the bass drum, snare drum, toms, floor tom, hi-hat, cymbals, and pedals.
 Let’s break them down.

-See also Crystal Harp
+See also Joseph Harp Correctional Center

 The bass drum is the backbone of the drum set, producing deep, resonant sounds.
 It is played using a foot pedal, allowing drummers to keep time while using their hands for other instruments.
 The snare drum offers sharp, cutting tones that are integral during most styles of music, particularly in rock and pop.
 Its distinctive crack is created by a layer of wires stretched across the bottom head called snares.